-If you're looking to make a will but have been putting it off, then now is a good time to take action as Free Wills Month kicks in.
+If you're looking to make a will but have been putting it off, then now is a good time to take action as Free Wills Month kicks in this month.

 Three in five adults don’t have a will, according to financial company Canada Life, but having one can save your family financial heartache as well as a potential inheritance tax bill.

 Making your will is never going to be a ‘fun job’, but here's how to make one for free and donate to charity at the same time.

 Why you need to make a will

 Making a will is your chance to say how you want your worldly goods, like your home, savings and personal items, shared out once you’re gone.
 You can include funeral wishes along with other special requests, say leaving individual items to certain people or saying who you’d like to look after your pets.